-As required by the regulator, EIOPA and the National Bank of Belgium, the Board must report annually on the Solvency and Financial Condition of the Company.
-The report follows the recommended same structure as the one set out in Annex XX for the solvency and financial condition report.
-The content is aligned with the Solvency Directive requirements.1.
-The last report has been done on o7/04/2022.
-Included in the appendix to the SFCR are those Quantitative Reporting Templates ("QRTs") for the year ended 31 December 2022.
+As required by EIOPA and the NBB, the Board must report annually on the Solvency and Financial Condition of the Company.
+The report follows the recommended same structure as the one set out in "Annex XX" for the solvency and financial condition report.
+The content is aligned with the Solvency Directive requirements.
+The last report has been done on 04/04/2023.
+Included in the appendix to the SFCR are those Quantitative Reporting Templates ("QRTs") for the year ended 31 December 2023.